Pacific leaders say the US needs to address the damage cause by nuclear testing

 The Pacific's call to the US was one of more than 50 items noted or agreed to during the forum.

-The Pacific leaders, which include New Zealand Prime Minister Jacinda Ardern and Australian Prime Minister Scott Morrison, expressed concern for the "significance of the potential threat of nuclear contamination," in the Pacific.
+The Pacific leaders, who include New Zealand Prime Minister Jacinda Ardern and Australian Prime Minister Scott Morrison, expressed concern for the "significance of the potential threat of nuclear contamination" in the Pacific.

-This is an issue United Nations Secretary-General, Antonio Gutterres, has also raised concerns with.
+This is an issue United Nations Secretary-General Antonio Guterres has also raised.

 He was specifically concerned about the nuclear waste facilities in the Marshall Islands and called it "a kind of coffin" which has health consequences to the locals.